Union of the Right for the Republic

-The Union of the Right for the Republic (Union des droites pour la République, UDR), occasionally referred to as the Union of the Rights for the Republic and formerly known as the Association of Friends of Éric Ciotti (Association des Amis d'Éric Ciotti) and On the Right!
+The Union of the Right for the Republic (Union des droites pour la République, UDR) (Note: Occasionally referred to as the Union of the Rights for the Republic and formerly known as the Association of Friends of Éric Ciotti (Association des Amis d'Éric Ciotti) and On the Right!
 Friends of Éric Ciotti (À droite !
-Les Amis d'Éric Ciotti, ADAEC), is a far-right political party in France.
-Founded in 2012 by Éric Ciotti, who later became president of The Republicans (LR), the party took its current name and became a completely separate entity following the crisis within The Republicans due to the 2024 legislative election.
+Les Amis d'Éric Ciotti, ADAEC).) is a far-right (Note: Attributed to multiple sources:) political party in France.
+Founded in 2012 by Éric Ciotti as a group within The Republicans (LR), the party took its current name and became a separate entity following the crisis within The Republicans ahead of the 2024 legislative election which saw Ciotti resign his position as LR leader.
+The UDR allied itself with the National Rally (RN) in the election and performed well, forming the UDR group in the National Assembly.

 The party draws inspiration from right-libertarianism.
+In the European Parliament, it sits with the Patriots for Europe.

 History

 Beginnings

 The Association of Friends of Éric Ciotti was founded on 3 September 2012 by Éric Ciotti.
 Its headquarters were established at 15 Quai des Deux-Emmanuel in Nice, France.
 The political party was also named "On the Right!
 Friends of Éric Ciotti".

-In 2021, Ciotti, who was representing the 1st constituency of Alpes-Maritimes in the National Assembly, aimed to structure the right-wing of The Republicans (LR) party, and set his conditions for candidates during his traditional reunion with the "Friends of Éric Ciotti".
+In 2021, Ciotti, who was representing the 1st constituency of Alpes-Maritimes in the National Assembly, aimed to structure the right wing of The Republicans (LR) party, and set his conditions for candidates during his traditional reunion with the "Friends of Éric Ciotti".
 Seeking those nostalgic of François Fillon's leadership, he used the database of supporters of the Republican Force, and obtained between three and four hundred requests for membership in the Association of Friends of Éric Ciotti.
 While candidate for the presidency of The Republicans, Ciotti unveiled his campaign slogan, "la droite au cœur", during a reunion of the "Friends of Éric Ciotti" in September 2022.
 In 2023, Nice municipal councillor Bernard Chaix became the vice president of the party.